If Your Child is Being Bullied, School Policy Can Help

-Targets of bullying can now be threatened, harassed and ridiculed 24 hours a day by text and social media.
+Targets of bullying can now be threatened, harassed and ridiculed 24 hours a day via text and social media.
 This can be a very vicious and destructive form of bullying.
-Schools recognize that cyberbullying causes harm to the student’s academic performance and ability to participate in school activities and is destructive to the student body as a whole.
+Schools recognize that cyberbullying causes harm to students’ academic performance and school activities’ participation and is destructive to the student body as a whole.

-Anti-bullying policies serve an important role in protecting students from abuse.
-When a good anti-bullying policy is followed and enforced, it can make a huge difference in a student’s life.
+In summary, anti-bullying policies serve an important role in protecting students from abuse.
+When a good anti-bullying policy is followed and enforced, it can make a huge difference in students’ lives.